Koredotcom/KnowledgeGraphGenerator/README.md

 ## Prerequisites

 * **Python 3.6:** The KnowledgeGraph Generator requires python 3.6.
-If you do not already have the software, download the suitable version for your operating system from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+Can be downloaded from here: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-* **Virtual Environment:** It is advised to use virtual environment, instead of directly installing requirements in your machine directly.
-Follow the steps mentioned here to setup virtual environment in your machine. [https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/)
+* **Virtual Environment:** It is advised to use virtual environment, instead of directly installing requirements in the system directly.
+Follow the steps mentioned here to setup virtual environment. [https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/)

 ## Configuration Steps